Flexway Tablespace-Engine vs. MySQL vs. MariaDB vs. AWS Aurora (MySQL compatible)

 Conclusion

-Although DBS is currently an MVP solution, as mentioned at the beginning of this post, it stands up well when compared to established and well-known RDBMS like MySQL, MariaDB, and Aurora.
-On the contrary, the benchmark results tell a different story: on average, DBS is much faster than the alternatives tested.
+Although Flexway Tablespace-Engine is still in a building phase, it stands up well when compared to established and well-known RDBMS like MySQL, MariaDB, and Aurora.
+On the contrary, the benchmark results tell a different story: on average, Flexway Tablespace-Engine is extremely much faster than the tested alternatives.

-It's worth noting, however, that development has primarily focused on optimising the engine for lookup queries, which is clearly reflected in the results.
-That said, an area of improvement has been identified in handling concurrent write I/O operations — a limitation that will be addressed in future versions.
+It's worth noting, however, that development of Flexway Tablespace-Engine has primarily focused on optimising for lookup queries, which is clearly reflected in the results.
+That said, an area of improvement has been identified in handling concurrent write I/O operations (A limitation that will be addressed in future versions).

-When considering Green IT — a crucial and increasingly important topic — DBS also shines.
-It is able to deliver better performance than the alternatives while consuming fewer resources (Threads & CPU peak).
+When considering Green IT, a crucial and increasingly important topic, Flexway Tablespace-Engine also shines.
+It is able to deliver better performance than the alternatives while consuming fewer resources (CPU peak).
 This lower resource consumption translates into reduced system requirements, which in turn leads to lower energy consumption and operational costs.